jorgegfx/RobotTrader/README.md

 # RobotTrader

 A trading application implemented in Scala 3 using ZIO, Doobie, and MySQL.
-This application periodically executes trading strategies and manages accounts and positions in a MySQL database.
+This application periodically executes trading strategies and manages accounts and positions in a JDBC Compatible Database by default using MySQL database.

 ## Table of Contents
 - [Features](#features)